-Eight new climate-controlled, earth-covered magazines (ECMs) and/or Modular Storage Magazines (MSMs) are proposed on Andersen Air Force Base (AFB) approximately 1 mile (1.6 kilometers [km]) north of the junction of Route 9 and Route 3A.
+Eight new climate-controlled, earth-covered magazines (ECMs) and Modular Storage Magazines (MSMs) are proposed on Andersen Air Force Base (AFB) approximately 1 mile (1.6 kilometers [km]) north of the junction of Route 9 and Route 3A.
 The proposed magazines would be used to store Army missiles and provide safe stowage of the system launchers during inclement weather.
 The proposed magazines would be constructed based on a standard design that provides required structural components, humidity control, and fire and lightning protection systems.
-All proposed magazines would include special design features that meet Anti-Terrorism/Force Protection requirements.
+All proposed magazines would meet Anti-Terrorism/Force Protection requirements.

-One THAAD launcher storage module ECM, two Patriot launcher storage module ECMs, one SLAMRAAM/Avenger launcher storage module ECM, and four missile MSMs would be constructed (see table 2.3-3).
-The ECMs would be covered with a minimum of 2 feet(ft) (0.6 meters [m]) of earth.
+One THAAD launcher storage module (ECMs), two Patriot launcher storage module (ECMs), one SLAMRAAM/Avenger launcher storage module (ECMs), and four missile magazines (MSMs) (see table 2.3-3).
+The ECMs would be covered with a minimum of 2 ft (0.6 m) of earth.
 In accordance with established ammunitions storage requirements, native grassy vegetation would be established on and around the magazines.
 The vegetation would be maintained (e.g., periodically mowed) to minimize fire hazard.

-Explosive Safety Quantity Distance (ESQD) arcs are an important operational component of munitions storage.
+An important operational component of ammunition storage is the associated explosive safety hazard arc, called the Explosive Safety Quantity Distance (ESQD) arc.
 These are planning areas that surround explosive hazard sites and define the minimum permissible distance between the hazard of the explosive and any inhabited building, public assembly area, and/or the boundary of Department of Defense (DoD) lands.
-ESQD arcs for existing munitions storage facilities in Andersen AFB Munitions Storage Area 1 (MSA 1) encompass much of the land in central Andersen AFB.
-Due to the hazards associated with the munitions to be stored in them, the ESQD arc for the proposed new munitions storage facilities would extend to 1,250 ft (381 m) from each magazine.
-The ESQD arcs for the new magazines would extend beyond the area of existing ESQD arcs; in effect, the existing arcs would expand (Figure 2.4-2).
+Existing munitions storage facilities generate an ESQD arc that encompasses much of the land in central Andersen AFB.
+The new magazines would require expansion of the existing ESQD arc.
+The arc could be up to 1,250 feet (381 m) from each magazine.